Legacy-Edition-Minigames/Website/_posts/faq/0004-1-1-whitelist.markdown

 permalink: /faq/whitelist
 type: faq
 preview-text: |
-  LEM has been in a closed alpha state for multiple years now, this was done due to major issues we had during our originaly public era.
+  LEM has been in a closed alpha state for multiple years now, this was done due to major issues we had during our original public era.
 We were short staffed on moderators, LEM's codebase was a lot more buggy back then, and a lot of features were still missing.
 main-text: |
   ### February 15th Update:

-  LEM has been in a closed alpha state for multiple years now, this was done due to major issues we had during our originaly public era.
+  LEM has been in a closed alpha state for multiple years now, this was done due to major issues we had during our original public era.
 We were short staffed on moderators, LEM's codebase was a lot more buggy back then, and a lot of features were still missing.

   We originally planned to release once we had fixed all of the issues that we had, but its been almost 3 years since we entered our private era.
 We planned to be out of it 2 years ago.